aladac-playground/evescore-legacy/README.md

 # foreman start

 ```
-All of the ubove under the assumption that you have `ruby` and the `bundler` gem installed.

 It would be nice to modify/create the `.env` file which is used by `foreman` which contains the credentials for the email account used for registration confirmation messages, password recovery etc.

+`.env.example` shows how the file should look.

 Preview